bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

       }
     }

-Use the generated `upload_url` to upload the provisioning profile to the storage place of your choice (in our example it is AWS).
+Now that you have this temporary pre-signed `upload_url` at hand, you can upload the code signing file to the storage place of your choice (in our example below it is AWS).

 Example `curl` request:

     curl -T sample.provisionprofile 'https://concrete-userfiles-production.s3-us-west-2.amazonaws.com/build_certificates/uploads/30067/original/certs.p12?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Content-Sha256=UNSIGNED-PAYLOAD&X-Amz-Credential=AKIAIOC7N256G7J2W2TQ%2F20180216%2Fus-west-2%2Fs3%2Faws4_request&X-Amz-Date=20180216T124240Z&X-Amz-Expires=600&X-Amz-SignedHeaders=content-length%3Bhost&X-Amz-Signature=2bf42176650f00405abfd7b7757635c9be16b43e98013abb7f750d3c658be28e'

+Continue with confirming the file upload.

 ## Confirming the file upload

-Now that you have your file uploaded to a storage place of your choice/Bitrise, you need to confirm that your upload is indeed finished.
+Now that you have your file uploaded, you need to confirm that your upload is indeed completed.

+The required parameters will be:

+* app slug
+* the code signing file's slug (generated above)

-The two required parameters you'll need are the provisioning profile slug and the app slug.
-Set the value of the `processed` flag to `true` in a `curl` request to confirm the completeness of the process :
+Set the value of the `processed` flag to `true` in a `curl` request to confirm the completeness of the process:

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'

-## Updating an uploaded provisioning profile/build certificate
+## Updating an uploaded code signing file

-You can perform minor updates to an uploaded code signing file with the `PATCH` method.
+You can perform minor updates to an uploaded code signing file and check those on.
+If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.
+The required parameters will be:

+* app slug
+* the code signing file's slug

 For example, to make a **provisioning profile** protected, you can set the `is_protected` flag of your provisioning profiles to `true`.
-The  required parameters are the app slug and the provisioning profile slug.

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

-For a **build certificate** you can set the same attributes as for a provisioning profile (see above), but you can modify the password too:
+For a **build certificate** you can set the same attributes as above but you can modify the password too:

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'